AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Overview.md

 Articles in other sections explain how to adjust:

-[Timeline: Tooltips](../Timeline/Tooltips) – tooltips shown when the timeline is hovered over.
+* [Timeline: Tooltips](../Timeline/Tooltips) – tooltips shown when the timeline is hovered over

 ## Classes